primitivefinance/primitive-dodoc/README.md

 > | Name | Type | Description |
 > |---|---|---|
 > | _0 | uint256 | A random variable

+Dodoc is compatible with all the NatSpec tags (except custom ones), and can generate documentation for all the events, custom errors and all the external / public functions.

 ## 🔧 Config